 America and Germany have moved against the TTIP trade agreement, favoring to keep regulating trade to protect markets.

-Britain voted out of the European Union to protect itself from free flow of immigrants and release itself to create its own preferential trade deals.
+Britain voted out of the European Union to protect itself from the free flow of immigrants and release itself to create its own preferential trade deals.

 Protectionist anti-immigration political parties are springing up across Europe and gaining real power sometimes up to 30% of the vote.
 For example Austria’s Freedom Party, Italy’s Lega Nord, France’s Front National, Danish People’s Party, Spain’s Podemos Party and Germany’s AFD Alternative Für Deutschland, to name but a few.